vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 ## Niche Duo Calibration

 - 2024-10-5, 6<-7 (Philocoffea 152)
-  - I don't think Niche Duo'ring was losen, it could due to bean residual affecting the sound.
+  - I don't think Niche Duo'ring was loosen, it could due to bean residual affecting the sound.
   - But I adjusted it to be 1 smaller anyway.
   - Take this log so that if I get any chance to install a new burr I should zeroing it again and see if I need to adjust it 1 larger back.
   - Tasted Philocoffea 152 and CGLE vermilion cardinal, all needs to grind 1.5 unit finer, but Niche Duo only adjusts by 1 unit, could because bean is releasing CO2.